 Rain falling on the western side runs in the opposite direction to the Pacific Ocean via the Colorado River.
 It travels through Utah, the Hoover Dam, and Las Vegas.

-In some cases, water will run into an endorheic basin like Utah’s Great Salt Lake or Oregon’s Crater Lake that has no ocean outlets.
+In some cases, water will run into an endorheic basin like Utah’s Great Salt Lake or Oregon’s Crater Lake, which has no ocean outlets.

-The Great Divide runs all the way from Alaska through Mexico and into South America, diverting a massive amount of rainfall and water resources.
+The Great Divide runs from Alaska through Mexico and into South America, diverting a massive amount of rainfall and water resources.
 It is a huge geological feature.
-The highest point is Colorado’s Gray’s Peak with an elevation of 14,270 feet.
+The highest point is Colorado’s Gray’s Peak, with an elevation of 14,270 feet.

 Central and South America